All About Rewrites

-I probably fall somewhere in the middle of these two extremes.
-But wherever you fall, rewriting is the reality of screenwriting, of all writing, and I thought I’d take some time out from the 15th draft of my romantic comedy, Chemical Attraction, to offer some pointers on how to keep your chin up through the process.
+I probably fall somewhere in the middle of these two extremes about rewrites.
+But wherever you fall, rewriting is the reality of writing, whether we like it or not.
+I thought I’d take some time out from the 15th draft of my most recent work in progress to offer some pointers on how to keep your chin up through the process.

 Here are five suggestions for keeping up your stamina and not losing your mind:

-If you’re feeling overwhelmed by the mountain in front of you, first of all, read Rewrite by Paul Chiklit, who offers a great approach to the fundamentals of rewriting screenplays.
+If you’re feeling overwhelmed by the mountain in front of you, first of all, read Rewrite by Paul Chiklit, who offers a great approach to the fundamentals of rewrites.
 Then break your ‘to do’ list down into manageable chunks, whether by number of pages or focusing only on one aspect of the script with each pass through, such as all the dialogue of one character or her arc.

 Or take an online pitching class like Good In a Room from Stephanie Palmer, former executive and author of the book of the same name, where you will get practice pitching to new people each week.
 The course uses Google Docs and Google Hangout as its platform and is well worth the admission price of a couple hundred dollars.
-I took it after I had already written several drafts and it really pointed up some major pieces of the story that I still needed to deal with.
+I took it after I had already written several drafts and it really pointed up some major pieces of the story that I still needed to deal with in my rewrites.

-3) Put it on the shelf.
 Sometimes when you get frustrated, hit a block, or have just received some harsh feedback, it can be the best thing to put your script on the shelf for a couple of weeks, or longer, and work on something completely different.
 Your unconscious will work on it while you take a break and you’ll likely come back to it with some new ideas on how to proceed.
 In the meantime, start something new.

-5) Get script coverage.
 There may be ample debate on whether it’s worth the money to use a coverage service, but in my opinion and for my money, it has been worth it.
 Critical writer friends and other trusted readers are like gold dust, but we are always mindful of people’s time and sometimes asking friends to read an evolving script more than once is hard.
 As screenwriting career consultant, Lee Jessup, has written, screenplay coverage can be hit and miss and it’s about finding the best reader for your particular genre, hopefully through a recommendation.
-But astute coverage can really push your script to the next level and it is reassuring to know that your script is being judged against the criteria that actual readers for producers and executives will be using to evaluate your script.
+But astute coverage can really push your rewrites to the next level and it is reassuring to know that your script is being judged against the criteria that actual readers for producers and executives will be using to evaluate your script.